aghstrategies/civicrm-contact-directory/README.md

 ### Optional Attributes
 + group - IF you would like to limit the results to a specific group enter that group id.
 + singleview - IF you would like to display additional information when viewing a single contact create a message template formatted as you would like it to be and add the id with this attribute.
-+ specialty - IF you would like to include a Specialty filter include the custom_field options list you are interested in having end users filter on.
++ specialty - IF you would like to include a Specialty filter include the name of the custom field ex: 'custom_9'
 + mainview - IF you would like to customize how results are displayed you can configure a message template using contact tokens and set the id here.
 If you do not, it defaults to the display name and address
 + search - If you set the search to "no" no search filters will be displayed
++ displaynamefilter - Include a filter by name
++ proximityfilter - Include a proximity filter

 ## Directory Description